|

 JL: So, why did you make that choice?

-LAZ: A number of reasons.
-English is totally unique in its expansive vocabulary: there are something like three times as many words in English as in any of the Romance languages, for instance.
-The lexicon is wider in English because English has borrowed from several source languages at multiple points in time.
-Sometimes you have the same word via Latin, then Anglo-Norman, then Middle French, etc., borrowed repeatedly across various layers of its history.
 The French were all about keeping the gates shut and exerting a radiating influence from the center.
 The English were much more tentacular, so to speak, absorbing everything on the periphery.
 And as a result the lexicon is prodigiously rich in English.
 That alone is exciting from a writer's perspective.
 At the same time, paradoxically, the language is very compact.
 Apparently, the only language with a shorter version of Hamlet than the original is Russian.
 So, you have possibilities in English—where you are able to pack and fold things because of the verb-preposition construct—that are wonderfully rich and amusing, that allow you a lot of elasticity and creative freedom.
 You can say, for instance, "to write oneself into happiness."
 You can't say that in any of the other languages I am aware of.
-And, of course, the fact that there are so many English speakers in the world is important—one wishes and hopes to use a language that is widely readable and accessible.

 JL: Do you feel, then, that you're at the point where writing in English is entirely natural?

 LAZ: It's somewhat natural.
 I hope it never will be entirely natural.
 Every day I write, I come up with things and wonder, "Is this exactly correct?
 Is this completely idiomatic?"
 But then, even that gray area, that level of uncertainty, is interesting.
 When one is a bit in love with language, infatuated, and also a bit bold, and perhaps a little mad—because it's always scary, it's always menacing that there should be a degree of uncertainty linked to a language you don't know—well, in the end it's liberating.
 French for me would not have been liberating.
 French is a very classical language.
 It's a language of the 17th century with a more restrictive vocabulary—very ridged, syntactical.
 Had I stayed within the French language, perhaps I never would've known a medium that sometimes seems so liquid and ethereal.
-It's just thrilling to make one's way into that uncertainty and learn every day.
-The thrill and delight of learning new words never seems to wane.
-This morning I was reading "The Eve of St. Agnes," by John Keats.
-It's so lovely.
-There are a few words that I didn't know and that I was looking up, and every single word I went looking for felt rich with color, density, and taste.

 JL: You mention in The Enchanter the trilingual sense of echoes and resonances that run through Nabokov's writing.
 When you're reading Keats, it sounds like you hear these same kinds of echoes from other languages that spring up into the text...